elliezub/Learning-Cycles/README.md

-# Learning-Cycles
+# Learning Cycles
- How to learn
+ A guide on how to increase learning effectiveness.